sovaa/sovaa.github.io/_posts/2016-6-21-chat-spam-classifier-part-2.md

     Classifier.validate_blenders(Classifier.bclfs, X_blend, y_valid)
 ```

-Here we simply use the training set again for prediction, this output predictions is what's used as training data for the blenders.
-If you have enough data it would be better to split the data into three seperate sets; use the first set to fit the classifiers, use the second set to predict using the classifiers, and use those predictions as training data for the blenders, and finally using the third set to validate the blenders.
-In practice though did didn't have a big impact on the accuracy for us by doing it this way, it was still higher than not using a blender, and 50k samples were a bit too small of a dataset do be able to split into three sets.
-In the future when we have more labelled training data we would ideally switch over to use three sets during training.
+Here we use the training set for prediction.
+The predictions is what's used as training data for the blenders.
+If you have enough data it would be better to split the data into three separate sets.
+Use the first set to fit the classifiers and the second set to predict using the classifiers.
+Use the predictions as training data for the blenders, and use the third set to validate the blenders.
+In practice it didn't have a big impact on the accuracy for us by doing it this way.
+The accuracy was still higher than not using a blender.
+50k samples were also a bit too small of a dataset to be able to split into three sets.
+In the future when we have more labelled training data we can switch over to using three sets.

-A quick visualization of this three-way split: we would first train the classifier on the training split:
+A quick visualization of this three-way split.
+We would first train the classifier on the training split:

 ![training-split](/images/spam-split-1.png)

-Then we validate the classifier using the second split, the 'blending' split, and use the predictions from the classifier as training data to the blender:
+Then we validate the classifier using the second split, the 'blending' split.
+Use the predictions from the classifier as training data to the blender:

 ![blend-split](/images/spam-split-2.png)

-Finally, we use the validation set to (again) validate the classifier and using the classifier's output as input to validate the blender:
+Then we use the validation set to validate the classifier.
+Finally use the classifier's output as input to validate the blender:

 ![validation-split](/images/spam-split-3.png)

-This way the blender gets to be trained on real training data that the classifier has not seen before.
-This makes the classifier train on one split and validate on two splits, though the output of the second split is only used as training data for the blender, then finally we can validate both the classifier's performance and the blender's performance on the third split, the validation data, which neither the classifier nor the blender has seen before.
+This way the blender gets trained on real training data that the classifier has not seen before.
+This makes the classifier train on one split and validate on two splits.
+The output of the second split is only used as training data for the blender.
+Now we can validate both classifier and blender with a split that neither has seen before.

-Below is the `validate` and `validate_blenders` methods, which simply loops over the classifiers and aggregates the output:
+Below is the `validate` and `validate_blenders` methods.
+We loop over the classifiers and aggregates the output:

 ```python
 @staticmethod